pydata/xarray/doc/indexing.rst

     import xarray as xr
     np.random.seed(123456)

-The point of xarray is to introduce a numpy-ndarray-like multidimensional array object into a powerful pandas's flexible data handling scheme.
-We provide several (say, numpy-like, pandas-like, and more advanced type) indexing functionalities.
+xarray offers extremely flexible indexing routines that combine the best features of NumPy and pandas for data selection.

-The most basic way to access each element of xarray's multi-dimensional object is to use Python ``[obj]`` syntax, such as ``array[i, j]``, where ``i`` and ``j`` are both integers.
+The most basic way to access elements of a :py:class:`~xarray.DataArray` object is to use Python's ``[]`` syntax, such as ``array[i, j]``, where ``i`` and ``j`` are both integers.
-As xarray objects can store coordinates corresponding to each dimension of the array, label-based indexing similar to ``pandas.DataFrame.loc`` is also possible.
+As xarray objects can store coordinates corresponding to each dimension of an array, label-based indexing similar to ``pandas.DataFrame.loc`` is also possible.
 In label-based indexing, the element position ``i`` is automatically looked-up from the coordinate values.

-Dimensions of xarray object have names and you can also lookup the dimensions by name, instead of remembering the positional ordering of dimensions by yourself.
+Dimensions of xarray objects have names, so you can also lookup the dimensions by name, instead of remembering their positional order.

 Thus in total, xarray supports four different kinds of indexing, as described below and summarized in this table: